emfeltham/Typst.jl/README.md

 ### Dynamic text

-- [ ] export variables from Julia into Typst (e.g., so that the text can reference exported variables that update based on Julia code execution) (probably use dicts)
+- [ ] export variables from Julia into Typst (_e.g._, so that the text can reference exported variables that update based on Julia code execution) (probably use dicts)

 ### Types